 9am -1pm

-Speak with a specialist
+Speak to a specialist

 During the EES exhibition period, a number of specialists will be available in person and online to answer any questions you might have and address any concerns.